Mahananda Wildlife Sanctuary: Biomes

 All of these are typical forest type of foothills of the Bhutan - Nepal - India hilly region between altitudinal range 166 metres to 1,500 metres.

 Fauna

-Birds at Mahananda Wildlife Sanctuary includes some very endangered species like Rufous-necked Hornbill, Oriental Pied Hornbill, Great Hornbill etc. Among the others swallow, swift, thrush, babbler, warbler, roller, minivet and sunbird can be found in abundance.
+Birds in Mahananda Wildlife Sanctuary include the rufous-necked hornbill, Oriental pied hornbill, and the Great hornbill.
+Among the others, swallow, swift, thrush, babbler, warbler, roller, minivet and sunbird can be found in abundance.